secure-diversITy/splunk/splunkhelper/README.md

         If you skip that or do a mistake here you will get messed up so check twice!

-    3) go on with "Testing your setup"
+    3) go on with "Testing your setup" and do not forget the last chapter about "Automatic splunk> startup"!

 ## Installation (manually - not recommended):